Editor’s note: This post was originally published on 12/1/17 and has been updated for accuracy and comprehension.

 We call this the “curse of knowledge.”

-Using jargon can lose you money in the long run, as readers don't feel clued in.
+Using jargon can cost you money in the long run, as readers don't feel clued in.

 You want to use simpler words, as they'll lower the barrier to entry to your content.